configcat/docs/docs/integrations/github.md

 title: GitHub Action
 ---

+This utility discovers ConfigCat feature flag usages in your source code and validates them against your feature flags on the ConfigCat Dashboard.

 The ConfigCat <a href="https://github.com/configcat/feature-flag-reference-validator" target="_blank">Feature Flag Reference Validator CLI</a> tool is available as a GitHub Action to integrate with GitHub workflows.

-This tool can be used for discovering ConfigCat feature flag usages in your source code and validating them against your own ConfigCat configuration dashboard.
-It searches for ConfigCat SDK usage and greps the feature flag keys from the source code, then it compares them with the keys got from your ConfigCat dashboard.

 ## Installation
 1. Get your API Key from <a href="https://app.configcat.com/connect" target="_blank">ConfigCat Dashboard</a> and store it as a <a href="https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets" target="_blank">GitHub secret</a> under the name `CONFIG_CAT_API_KEY`.